duckietown/book-opmanual-duckiebot/src/setup/setup_boot/index.md

 Wait for the "Status" column to read "Ready" and turn solid green.
 ```

+## Software and Hardware updates
+Once the status of your Duckiebot is `Ready`, you are ready to update your Duckiebot.
+The software update is required now, while the hardware update is conditional and also can be carried out later.

+### Software update
+Please update your Duckiebot's software stack with the latest by following: [](duckiebot-autoupdate).

+### Hut Microcontroller update
+The reader does not need to perform this right now.
+This is mentioned here so that the reader is aware of the existence and a potential need of this procedure.
+The Hut connects to various electronics beyond the Duckiebot computer, e.g. motors, LEDs.
+If you run into problems with the operations in the **Duckiebot Operations** section later, and it is related to the hardware on the HUT, you are then suggested to follow the [](reflash-microcontroller) page to update the HUT firmware.

 (confirm-first-boot)=
 ## Confirming the First Boot

-Once the status of your Duckiebot is `Ready`, you are ready to access your Duckiebot's Dashboard.
+Once the Duckiebot is `Ready` and `Updated` (software), you are ready to access your Duckiebot's Dashboard.

 Open your browser and visit the
 URL `http://HOSTNAME.local/`.
 You will see a page similar to the following,